a-p-z/datetime-card/README.md

   - id: input_datetime.plant_chinese_money_f
     max: 17
 ```
 > **_NOTE:_** [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) makes the visual editor crash because it tries to overwrite setConfig method, which in datetime-card is read-only.
+The code editor works, just ignore the error.

+## Actions
+- reset date: just press and hold down the mouse button on the bar or on the days label to reset the entity to the current date.

 ## TODO
 - [ ] Add autocomplete in the editor for entities